logo

 Putting the ‘Rec’ Back in NYC Parks and Recreation

-Our February 11th policy forum will explore the importance of public recreation, which once accounted for one-third of NYC Parks’s budget—compared to 5 percent today.
-Panelists will advance ideas for bolstering aging rec facilities and expanding recreational programming, especially in low-income neighborhoods, where access to free recreation is limited and demand is high.
+Our February 11th policy forum explored the importance of public recreation, which once accounted for one-third of NYC Parks’s budget—compared to 5 percent today.
+Panelists advanced ideas for bolstering aging rec facilities and expanding recreational programming, especially in low-income neighborhoods, where access to free recreation is limited and demand is high.

 Tags: parks recreation